MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/using-addons-api.md

 > [!NOTE]
 > The **Publish API** page is only present at Partner Center for participants of the private preview.

-1. Visit Microsoft Partner Center and login to the account from which you have already published an add-on.
+1. Visit Microsoft Partner Center and sign in to the account from which you have already published an add-on.

 1. Under the **Microsoft Edge** program, select **Publish API**.